michaeljclark/sushi/README.md

 ## To do

 * Implement condition predicates for blocks
-* Implement globbing to make project definition more concise
 * Implement cross-project dependencies
 * Implement github dependency resolution
 * Seed sushi ports repository with commonly used packages